Helping families create calmer evenings, stronger learners, and more confidence in weeks, not years.

 ~ The Hidden Genius Literacy Assessment™ pinpoints the real gaps traditional tests miss

-~ Weekly live online (or in‑person) coaching calls with Diane for your family
+~ Weekly live online (or in‑person) family coaching calls with Diane

-~ A 10‑hour Alphabetter™ Bootcamp in weeks 2–3 (two 5‑hour days or five 2‑hour sessions) to create the rapid shift families start noticing right away
+~ A 10‑hour Alphabetter™ Bootcamp in weeks 2–3 (two 5‑hour days or five 2‑hour sessions) to create a rapid shift families notice right away

 ~ Simple, daily home practices that take minutes, not hours